 If you’ve come up with a way to clearly link your KPIs to company goals and then link those company goals to individual steps that need to be completed to ensure successful goal completion, I’d love to see it!
 Please email me at firstname.lastname@example.org.

 Unfortunately, I don't see this happening with Excel...trust me, there is a better way.
+Get this part right, and it will drive real results.

-It's Time Consuming To Manage All The Excel Docs
+It's Time Consuming To Manage All The Excel Docs & No Centralized Location

-Like I mentioned earlier, I've seen customer who are managing multiple Excel docs.
+Like I mentioned earlier, I've seen customers who are managing multiple Excel docs.
 Typically, it's the CFO or controller who is tasked with pulling all the metrics together for a weekly or monthly meeting.

 This process is time consuming and frustrating.